return42/sphkerneldoc/linux_src_doc/drivers/net/wireless/ralink/rt2x00/rt2x00queue_h.rst

 skb_dma
     (PCI-only) the DMA address associated with the sk buffer.

-entry
+sta
-    The entry to which this sk buffer belongs.
+    The station where sk buffer was sent.

 .. _`skb_frame_desc.description`: